robamu-org/tmtccmd/README.md

 sudo apt-get install python3-pip
 ```

-It is recommended to use Python 3.8.
+The minimum allowed Python version is 3.8.
 For developers, it is recommended to add this repostiory as a submodule
 with the following command: